Google Lens Explained: How Visual Discovery Works and How to Prepare

 Video demonstrates scale in ways photographs cannot.
 When you show a nightstand positioned next to a queen-size bed with a person standing nearby, Lens can infer the exact dimensions through spatial relationships.
 When you demonstrate a product in use—a waterproof bag surviving a rainstorm, a standing desk supporting dual monitors, a tent withstanding heavy rain—you’re providing proof that transcends claims.

 The conversion impact is measurable.
 Ecommerce sites that add product videos see conversion rate increases of 20-40% because customers can visualize products in their own spaces before purchasing.
-These same videos become discoverable in Google Lens searches, driving traffic from an entirely new channel.
+These same videos become discoverable in Lens searches, driving traffic from an entirely new channel.

 Comparison showing static product photo on white background versus optimized video showing furniture with scale reference and realistic bedroom environment